 Low-Fiber Pregnancy Food To Avoid

 While all these high-fiber foods are good for you during pregnancy, it’s important to avoid the opposite end of the spectrum: processed junk foods and refined grains.
-Not only do these foods lack fiber, but they are rich in fats and sugars which can be harmful to you and your baby.
+Not only do these foods lack fiber, but they are rich in unhealthy fats and added sugars which are not ideal for you or your baby.

-For example, it’s best to avoid chips, potato or corn chips, crackers, pretzels, etc. In case you needed another reason not to eat these things during pregnancy: Most junk food is high in trans fat that can damage your developing baby’s cells (2).
-This means that pregnant women should pay particular attention to nutrition labels on processed foods – if a label says zero trans fat per serving of the product but doesn’t specify whether there is any hydrogenated oil used in making the product consider it a “no.”
+For example, it’s best to avoid chips, potato or corn chips, fried foods, etc. In case you needed another reason not to eat these things during pregnancy: some junk food is high in trans fat that can damage your developing baby’s cells (2).
+This means that pregnant women should pay particular attention to nutrition labels on processed foods – if a label says zero trans fat per serving of the product but indicates on the ingredients list that there is hydrogenated oil used in making the product consider it a “no.”

-Also, stay away from processed “white” carbs like anything made with refined flour including white bread, bagels, rolls, English muffins, or pasta noodles.
+Also, try to limit processed “white” carbs like anything made with refined flour including white bread, bagels, rolls, English muffins, or pasta noodles.
 Processed foods are high in sugar and low in fiber which can lead to common pregnancy complaints such as constipation and hemorrhoids (7).

 What Are The Effects Of Eating Too Much Fiber In Pregnancy?

 It’s perfectly fine to meet your daily fiber needs by eating all the high-fiber food listed above.
-However, make sure you don’t go overboard with fiber supplements or other products that promote laxation.
+However, make sure you don’t go overboard with fiber supplements or other products such as laxatives.
 These can lead to some unpleasant side effects (10).

 - Too much insoluble fiber in your diet can lead to constipation.